vraj2134/InvestmentDiversifier/README.md

 - **investment_return.py:** The Python script containing the InvestmentReturn class for calculating ROI.
 - **main.py:** The main file contains all the functionality.
-- **README.md:** This file containing information about the script and its usage.
+- **README.md:** This file contains information about the script and its usage.

 ### Dependencies

 The script requires Python 3.x to run.
 No external libraries are used.

+### Academic Requirements

+- A video presentation of the project use along with a detailed report can be found at the following Google Drive link: [Google Drive link](https://drive.google.com/drive/folders/1RmTwvu5AGY_vj1AFM0LxeX5Bny_pcODd?usp=sharing)

 ### Author